graalvm/graal-io-website/gcn/docs/gcn-modules/streaming/includes/book-controller.md

-The GCN launcher created a controller to access `Book` instances in a file named _lib/src/main/java/com/example/publisher/BookController.java_ with the following contents:
+The GCN Launcher created a controller to access `Book` instances in a file named _lib/src/main/java/com/example/publisher/BookController.java_ with the following contents:

 ```java
 package com.example.publisher;